 Presentation Audio Recording

-For more information about the workshop, please contact Principal Planner Jennifer Gates at (760) 633-2714 or by email at [email protected]
+For more information, please contact Principal Planner Jennifer Gates at (760) 633-2714 or by email at [email protected]

 Catholic Charities operates a year-round emergency shelter for men only.